Act of 18 June 1965 no. 4

 The King provides further rules on the use of simplified fines and sets fine rates and subsidiary prison sentences for the various offenses which the scheme shall cover.

-The Ministry can issue regulations stating that businesses and drivers who, on the territory of a foreign state, have broken the driving and rest time regulations given in accordance with § 21, second paragraph, can be punished here in the country in accordance with § 31.
+The Ministry can issue regulations stating that businesses and drivers who, on the territory of a foreign state, have broken the driving and rest time regulations given in accordance with Section 21, second paragraph, can be punished here in the country in accordance with Section 31.
 This applies regardless of the driver's citizenship, the company's head office, or the like.

-• If the person who has the right to drive is sentenced to a penalty, the same judgement, order or decision on transfer to the conflict council may determine the loss of the right to drive a motor vehicle subject to a driver's license for a specified time or forever, if considerations of traffic safety or public considerations otherwise require it.
+• If the person who has the right to drive is sentenced to a penalty, the same judgement, order or decision on transfer to the conflict council may determine the loss of the right to drive a motor vehicle subject to a driving licence for a specified time or forever, if considerations of traffic safety or public considerations otherwise require it.

-The loss of the right to drive is determined for at least 1 year if the licensee is penalized for violating § 22, cf. § 31.
-This does not apply to offenses as mentioned in § 31, second paragraph letter a.
-If a penalty is imposed as mentioned in § 31, second paragraph, letter a for driving during a trial period, a loss of driving license for up to one year is nevertheless determined.
+The loss of the right to drive is determined for at least one year if the driving licence holder is penalized for violating Section 22, cf. Section 31.
+This does not apply to offenses as mentioned in Section 31, second paragraph, letter a.
+If a penalty is imposed as mentioned in Section 31, second paragraph, letter a, for driving during a probationary period, a loss of driving licence for up to one year is nevertheless determined.

-If the right holder has previously been punished for a breach of § 22, cf. § 31, and he is punished for a new breach of § 22, cf. § 31, which was committed no later than 5 years after the reaction was determined for the previous breach, the right to drive a motor vehicle requiring a driver's license is permanently revoked.
-However, this does not apply to violations as mentioned in § 31, second paragraph, letter a.
+If the driving licence holder has previously been punished for a breach of Section 22, cf. Section 31, and he is punished for a new breach of Section 22, cf. Section 31, which was committed no later than 5 years after the reaction was determined for the previous breach, the right to drive a motor vehicle requiring a driving licence is permanently revoked.
+However, this does not apply to violations as mentioned in Section 31, second paragraph, letter a.

-The right to drive a motor vehicle requiring a driver's license shall be revoked forever if the holder of the right has caused or contributed to a traffic accident by using a motor vehicle and is punished for having failed to provide assistance to someone who was injured in the accident, cf. § 12.
+The right to drive a motor vehicle requiring a driving licence shall be revoked forever if the holder of the right has caused or contributed to a traffic accident by using a motor vehicle and is punished for having failed to provide assistance to someone who was injured in the accident, cf. Section 12.

 The King issues regulations with detailed rules on determining how long the loss of driving rights will last and on when a new driving test must be required.